 While traditionally, our coastal Aboriginal population thrived off salmon, seaweed and molluscs, in the interior wild rice and corn were staples in traditional diets.
-This recipe for Two-Ingredient Wild Rice and Cornmeal Patties aims to marry these two traditional foods together in a simple side dish or appetizer.
+This recipe for Two-Ingredient Cornmeal Patties with Wild Rice Recipe aims to marry these two traditional foods together in a simple side dish or appetizer.

 “Wild rice is actually not a rice, but an aquatic plant.
 It is a good source of protein, providing more protein than quinoa and as well as more B-vitamins, zinc and manganese.”

-This simple recipe combines these two traditional ingredients to make a tasty side which can go alongside some BBQ salmon and sautéed nettles at your next gathering.
+This simple wild rice recipe combines these two traditional ingredients to make a tasty side which can go alongside some BBQ salmon and sautéed nettles at your next gathering.

-This simple dish uses traditional Aboroginal wild rice, and corn to make a tasty snack or meal accompaniement.
+This simple wild rice recipe uses traditional Aboriginal wild rice, and corn to make a tasty snack or meal accompaniment.
 Serve it with fresh salmon and wild nettles for a full traditional Aboriginal menu.

 - 1 cup wild rice